home-assistant-tutorials/.github/profile/README.md

 #### [04.
 Plain Vanilla JavaScript Toggle Card](https://github.com/home-assistant-tutorials/04.toggle-card-vanilla-js)

 * how to do an interactive toggle card with plain vanilla javascript
+* how to create the toggle helper entity
 * how to organize the class
 * how to encapsulate CSS by use of a prefix (BEM inspired)
 * how to read and write from/to the hass object (full roundtrip)